MicroProse: 1990s

 The arcade division did not perform well, and was canceled after making only two games: F-15 Strike Eagle: The Arcade Game and Battle of the Solar System (both of which featured high-end 3D graphics but failed to become popular as they were too different from existing machines), while the adventure game engine was used for just three games: Rex Nebular and the Cosmic Gender Bender, Return of the Phantom and Dragonsphere, before it was sold off to Sanctuary Woods.

 In August 1991, MicroProse filed for an initial public offering.
 The company hoped to raise $18 million to help repay debts from its unsuccessful arcade games.
-In 1992 MicroProse acquired Paragon Software.
-It also acquired Leeds-based flight simulation developer Vektor Grafix, which had already developed titles for them (such as B-17 Flying Fortress), turning it into a satellite development studio named MicroProse Leeds.
+In 1992, after Spectrum HoloByte's original distributor Mirrorsoft went under, MicroProse acquired the European distribution rights to its titles of Spectrum HoloByte.
+In 1992 MicroProse acquired Paragon Software, and it was renamed to MicroProse Greensburg.
+It also acquired Leeds-based flight simulation developer Vektor Grafix, which had already developed titles for it (such as B-17 Flying Fortress), turning it into a satellite development studio named MicroProse Leeds.
+In 1993, its Greensburg development unit was spun-off into Take-Two Interactive.
+Subsequently, MicroProse would sell the Amiga and Macintosh rights to BloodNet and Master of Orion, among other games to Take-Two Interactive in 1994.